 Fill Your Tank in Cold Foot

-After hours of being further shaken by the rented 4-wheel-drive car, one gets to Coldfoot – what an inviting name – and there you have to fuel as there is nothing to fill your tank for the next 240 miles (400 km).
-The fuel price rips a big whole in the credit card.
+After hours of being further shaken by the rented 4-wheel-drive car, we got to Coldfoot – what an inviting name – and there you have to fuel as there is nothing to fill your tank for the next 240 miles (400 km).
+The fuel price rips a big hole in the credit card.
 One buys a coffee as for the coffee the same applies with respect to availability (and price).
 While sipping the coffee I read that old fashioned pin board – just because of being bored as there is nothing else to look at – with the suggestion to visit the northern most white community behind the Arctic Circle – Wiseman.

-Later when the drive on the Dalton Highway goes further north through taiga to the left and right with a creek here and there and the pipeline as a guide I wonder why people still use pin boards instead of pinterest.
-My husband punches the break because in front of the car a partridge mom decided to cross the dirt road walking with her kids.
+Later when the drive on the Dalton Highway goes further north through taiga to the left and right with a creek here and there and the pipeline as a guide, I wondered why people still use pin boards instead of Pinterest.
+With a sudden, my husband punches the break because in front of the car a partridge mom decided to cross the dirt road walking with her kids.

 North Beyond the Treeline

 We pass the last tree.
 Gently rolling plains turn into plain flats.
 No counter traffic since an hour.
 A caribou.
 The pipeline to the right.
 I start counting caribous, we pass a musk ox herd of 14.
 Pipeline to the left.
 30 caribous.
 We can see miles in the dry cold air only a pingo blocks the view to the left.
 The haulway and pipeline turn around the pingo and so do we.
 My husband punches the break and I stop counting caribous.
 In front of us is a huge herd of caribous using the haul way to migrate south!